medaboub/mqtt-chat-android-demo/README.md

 <br><br>And much more ...

 ## Documentation
-__For more informations please read the complete <a href="https://doc.mqtt-chat.com/mqttchat-android/integration">MQTTchat android documentation</a>.__
+__For more informations please read the complete <a href="https://doc.mqtt-chat.com/mqttchat-android/integration">MQTT chat android documentation</a>.__